verus-lang/verus/source/docs/guide/src/container_bst_clone.md

     }
 }
 ```
+We explain the details of this signature below.

 ### Dealing with `K::clone`

-In order to clone all the keys, we need `K::clone` to respect the ordering of elements; otherwise,
+In order to clone all the keys, we need `K::clone` to respect the ordering of elements;
+otherwise during a clone operation,
-we'd need to resort all the keys on clone in order for the resulting tree to be valid.
+we'd need to re-sort all the keys so that the resulting tree would be valid.
-However, it's not likely that is desirable behavior.
-If `Clone` doesn't respect the
+However, it's unlikely that is desirable behavior.
+If `K::clone` doesn't respect the
 `TotalOrdered` implementation, it's likely a user bug.

 A general way to handle this would be to require that `Clone` actually be compatible